-R&D on IGCC is the most advanced, and trial operations at a pilot plant facility were conducted for more than 10 years starting in 2002 under the EAGLE Project in collaboration with the New Energy and Industrial Technology Development Organization (NEDO) (the project ended in June 2014).
+With regard to IGCC, which has the closest affinity with CO2 separation and recovery, trial operations at a pilot plant facility were conducted for more than 10 years starting in 2002 under the EAGLE Project in collaboration with the New Energy and Industrial Technology Development Organization (NEDO) (the project ended in June 2014).
 The knowledge and results obtained from the project will be used, and the technology is entering the testing phase under the Osaki CoolGen Project.